-So just to just to wrap up.
-Thank you.
-I mean, this is such a rich topic and I’m sure people can learn more about it on your website.
+So, just to just to wrap up.
+This is such a rich topic and I’m sure people can learn more about it on your website.
 If somebody realized, OK, I think this could be a path for me.
-Maybe I cannot find a partner, or I struggle in my relationship or in my sex life, like what would be the first step to make?
+Maybe I cannot find a partner, or I struggle in my relationship or in my sex life, what would be the first step to make?

-S: And for me, this first step is with taking stock.
-So, to understand why what happened is happening, so why I don’t meet the right guy or what why I have this crisis so is to identify the love patterns.
+S: This first step is taking stock.
+So, to understand what happened, why I don’t meet the right guy or why I have this crisis is to identify the love patterns.

-And then if the person wants to go further, then she can unprogramme it and then have.
-Develop new behaviours, new habits that will serve her for a better relationship or better love life.
+And then if the person wants to go further, then she can unprogram it and then develop new behaviours, new habits that will serve her for a better relationship or better love life.

-And I think also we need a lot of sex coaches because for me, sex is communication.
+S: And I think also we need a lot of sex coaches because to me, sex is communication.
 So you can really see what is not working.

 Thanks very much for the invitation and thank you.